 Should I report to the police after an accident?

-How long before I file a claim?
+How long before I file an auto claim?

 Your lender may require you to repair the car so that their property is fully functional.
-The reason why they require comprehensive and collision coverage is to protect their property.
+The reason why they require comprehensive collision coverage is to protect their property.
 They want to reduce the risk of you running away without repairing the leased car.
-The reimbursement that you will receive to repair the car must be used to repair the car.
+The reimbursement that you will receive should repair the car.

 Insurance companies wouldn’t want to insure a car that is more prone to damage.
 If you still want to carry full coverage, which includes comprehensive and collision coverage, you may want to repair the car.
-If you don’t, then the next time that you get in an accident, the damage worsens and compounds.
+If you don’t, the next time you get in an accident, the damage worsens and compounds.
 They may require you to drop getting physical damage coverage if you won’t repair your car.

 It is optional.
-Rental reimbursement coverage is not required and you will have to pay an additional fee on your premiums.
+Rental reimbursement coverage is not a requirement, and you will have to pay an additional fee on your premiums.
 Ask your insurer if they are in partnership with particular rental car companies.
 By renting cars from them, the bill may happen from the rental car company to your insurance company directly.
 Thus, it prevents you from paying out of your pocket.

 What if my car gets totaled?

-Report the claim to your insurance company.
+Report the auto claim to your insurance company.

-If you have an auto loan, check how much you still have to pay.
+If you have an auto loan, check how much you still have to pay for the auto claim.

-I am involved in a single-car accident, how is it handled?
+I am involved in a single-car accident.
+How is it handled?

-When we get into accidents, one of the most common things that we do immediately is to file a claim.
+When we get into accidents, one of the most common things we do immediately is file a claim.
 However, there are many reasons that you should consider before filing one.
 Especially when filing an at-fault claim, you may need to think twice.
 Compare the repair costs, the deductibles, and the possible increase in your premiums.
 Then, you make the decision.

 Have you filed a claim within the last three years?